redhat-cop/gitops-catalog/installplan-approver/README.md

 3) Identify the install version, and desired update version if different from install version
 	a) this can be done by installing the operator in the test environment and viewing the ClusterSubscriptionVersion (CSV) file associated with the deployment
 4) Identify the target namespace for the operator.
 The template is built around using operatorname-operator as its basis so this is the easiest format to use. i.e. amqstreams-operator
-5) Identify any cusomizations you need to apply to the operator deployment.
+5) Identify any customizations you need to apply to the operator deployment.
 This are not usually required, but sometimes are in special cases. i.e. FIPS configuration for AMQ-Streams

 Update Template
 1) Update the filename of all included yaml files to be named appropriately for the desired operator. i.e. operatorname-operator-subscription.yaml -> amqstreams-operator-subscription.yaml